Workforce management (WFM)

 Challenge #7: Complexity of New Systems

-The success of a WFM system heavily depends on the willingness and ability of staff to use it effectively.
+Another critical Contact Center WFM Challenges Before Implementation (and Their Solutions) is the success of a WFM system heavily depends on the willingness and ability of staff to use it effectively.
 New WFM tools often come with advanced features and functionalities that require significant training for both managers and agents.

 Solution: Introducing continuous training initiatives and establish a robust support network for users.
 Incorporating gamification and rewards can further motivate staff to engage with and master the new system.